Skip to main content Accessibility helper. Press ENTER to start

 County Connector Passenger Survey

-The Whatcom Council of Governments (WCOG) conducted a passenger survey on all four County Connector routes in March and April of 2015.
+WCOG conducted a passenger survey on all four County Connector routes in March and April of 2015.
 The County Connector Passenger Survey was funded by the Washington State Department of Transportation (WSDOT) using Regional Transportation Planning Organization (RTPO) funds.
 This report summarizes results of the first passenger survey conducted on the county connector service.

 County Connector Transit Service